 Here’s what happened (click to expand):

-Between better pin design, a better understanding of what our audience wanted, and a strong outreach strategy, we were able to grow both VTX’s Pinterest account and the account for this blog really quickly:
+Between better pin design, a better understanding of what our audience wanted, and actually learning how to use Pinterest from a business perspective, we were able to grow both VTX’s Pinterest account and the account for this blog really quickly:

 4 months.
 Seriously, if you have a strategic approach to growing your Pinterest account, you can do this.
 Pinterest is the best source of free traffic out there for new bloggers, bar none.